Documentation

 Option 3: Download the skill

-Then reference it in your agent's config or include it in your project root.
+Reference it from your agent's config or commit it to your project root.